xlrl/docker-radicale/README.md

 # docker-radicale
-The Radicale CalDAV/CardDAV server as a Docker image.
+The Radicale CalDAV/CardDAV server as a Docker container.

 ## Quickstart
 Create the radicale data directory containing a minimal configuraion.
 We assume the directory _/srv/radicale_.